Fatjon Sefa

-Fatjon Fatmir Sefa (born 23 July 1984) is an Albanian professional footballer who plays as a forward for Lushnja in Albanian Superliga.
-He is nicknamed "Ujku" (Wolf for Albanian) due to his scoring abilities inside of the zone.
+Fatjon Fatmir Sefa (born 23 July 1984) is an Albanian former professional footballer who played as a forward.
+He is nicknamed Ujku (Albanian for wolf) due to his scoring abilities inside of the zone.

 Club career

 Dinamo Tirana

 Sefa moved to Dinamo Tirana in the summer of 2008 ahead of the club's Champions League campaign of 2008–09.
 He moved from his hometown club, Lushnja and was given the number 16 shirt for his first season.
 He played the first leg of Dinamo Tirana's Champions League encounter against FK Modrica.
 He came on in the 53rd minute for Argentine, Cristian Andres Campozano.

 Sefa made his league debut in a Dinamo Tirana jersey on the opening day of the season against Teuta Durrës.
 He came on in the 76th minute for fellow new signing, Frane Petricevic.
 He scored his first goal for the club on 1 November 2008 against Apolonia Fier.
 Sefa opened the score in the 14th minute and also played the full game.

 He also managed to score a hat-trick against Apolonia Fier on 15 February 2009, his goals came in the 45th, 62nd and 74th minute of the game, after completing his hat-trick he substituted for Rubén Cecco in the 85th minute.
 During the 2008–09 season he played 24 games and scored 9 goals, making him the club's second highest goalscorer for the season.
 During his time at the capital club, he created a fierce partnership with Elis Bakaj.